Invicible/WriteArmenian/README.txt

-Script was created for writing Armenian in every text field.
+Script was created by Aram Sheroyan for writing Armenian in every text field.
 It works only for Armenian and English keyboards.